LinksVault/LinksVault/GOOGLE_SIGN_IN_SETUP.md

-# Google Sign-In Setup Guide for SocialVault
+# Google Sign-In Setup Guide for LinksVault

 ## Current Status
 Your Google Sign-In is now configured to use `expo-auth-session`, which is the recommended approach for Expo apps.